present campus of St. Mary's High School was opened

 in the city of Stockton, and having served the

-larger school which could provide for the growing
+community well.
+A larger school which could provide

-student population had long been recognized as a
+for the growing student population had long been

 the opening year of the present St. Mary's, which is